India urges frontline workers not to refuse vaccines as targets missed | Health

 India urges frontline workers not to refuse vaccines as targets missed

-India appealed to frontline workers on Tuesday not to refuse vaccines for COVID-19, after almost all states failed to meet their targets in the first few days of one of the world's biggest immunisation campaigns.
+India appealed to frontline workers on Tuesday not to refuse vaccines for COVID-19, after almost all states failed to meet targets in the first few days of what the government calls the world's biggest immunisation campaign.

-The country has so far vaccinated 631,417 frontline workers with two shots manufactured locally, one developed by Oxford University and AstraZeneca, and another developed at home by Bharat Biotech in partnership with the state-run India Council of Medical Research.
-The programme started on Saturday, with 30 million healthcare and other front-line workers first in the queue.
+The country has so far vaccinated 631,417 frontline workers using two shots manufactured locally, one licensed from Oxford University and AstraZeneca and another developed at home by Bharat Biotech in partnership with the state-run Indian Council of Medical Research.
+The drive started on Saturday, with 30 million healthcare and other front-line workers first in the queue, followed by about 270 million people older than 50 or deemed at high-risk because of pre-existing medical conditions.

-The health ministry said India inoculated more people on its first day than the United States, Britain and France did.
-But it said it expected a greater number of volunteers to come forward, especially in major states like Tamil Nadu and Punjab that are lagging behind other states.
-Vinod K. Paul, who heads a government committee on vaccine strategy, told a news conference that health workers who failed to take vaccine doses that had been set aside for them were not fulfilling their "societal responsibility".
+The health ministry said India inoculated more people on its first day than the United States, Britain or France.
+But it said it expected a greater number of volunteers, especially in major states such as Tamil Nadu and Punjab, lagging other states.
+Vinod K. Paul, who heads a government committee on vaccine strategy, told a news conference health workers who failed to take vaccine doses set aside for them were not fulfilling their "societal responsibility".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)